uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 ## Create API for Model

-Each item in the outline and each author needs a URL in the Flask backend that is accessible by the JS frontend.
+Each item in the outline and each user needs a URL in the Flask backend that is accessible by the JS frontend.

 * `GET /outline/` should get a JSON respresentation of the root item.
 * `GET /outline/1/2/3/` should get a JSON representation of the 4th item in the 3rd item in 2nd item in the root item.